udacity/fullstack-nanodegree-vm/README.md

   ```
     psql -d news -f newsdata.sql
   ```
-   2. Use `psql -d news` to connect to database and veiw the table structure.
+   2. (Optional)Use `psql -d news` to connect to database and veiw the table structure.
       The database includes three tables:
         * The authors table includes information about the authors of articles.
         * The articles table includes the articles themselves.